Madeline8/geomaniac-memory-game/README.md

 ![script.js validator](assets/images/testing-images/script_jshint.png)

 ![audio.js validator](assets/images/testing-images/audio_jshint.png)

 when running jshint there were some undefined variables but this is due to the fact I am using variables defined in one js file, in the other one.
 B looking at jshint documentation I worked out how to list variables defined in a different script, so it doesn't show me any warning about undefined variables.
 E.g. before I pasted in my code on to jshint, I included the following message on top of:
 - On top of game.js file:

 // The below is to list variables defined in a different script, when using jshint /* globals log, soundClick, showHide, soundImageSeq, soundInRoundSuccess, soundSuccess, closeAllModals, soundRoundFail, soundFail, $ */

 - On top of script.js file:

--// The below is to list variables defined in a different script, when using jshint /* globals soundClick, setGameLevel, gameVars, playGame, soundManager, musicManager */
+// The below is to list variables defined in a different script, when using jshint /* globals soundClick, setGameLevel, gameVars, playGame, soundManager, musicManager */

 - On top of audio.js file:

-- // The below is to list variables defined in a different script, when using jshint /* globals soundClick, setGameLevel, gameVars, playGame, soundManager, musicManager */
+// The below is to list variables defined in a different script, when using jshint /* globals soundClick, setGameLevel, gameVars, playGame, soundManager, musicManager */

 **User Stories**

 Player’s goals
 - As a player, I want to see a clearly structured page so I can navigate around easily.
-	- The main page has got all essential information clearly laid out.
+	- The main page contains all essential information clearly laid out.
 The first choice player needs to make is whether to play immediately, read the game rules, or set sounds; as per the screenshots below:

   ![Home Page](assets/images/testing-images/home-page.png)

 - As a player, I want to have fun while playing the game.

   This game was designed for memory game lovers.

 - As a player, I want to be able to learn about the rules of the game.

 	Player can access the game rules from the home page modal